rkuma183/wilsonmar.github.io/_posts/2017-03-01-encrypt-all.md

    The service was originally created for private multi-user chats (MUC).
    Hence the ".im" (internet messaging) in the domain name.

-   You can use another broker registry.
+   You can use another broker registry if you wish.
-   If fact, you and who you want to communicate with can be registered in two separate registries.

 0. Click the blue <strong>Toggle chat</strong> at the lower-left corner, then the "Register" tab.